Oscillatory-like Expansion of a Fermionic Superfluid: Quantitative analysis

-Quantitative analyses are then carried out for the strongly interacting regime ($1/k_F|a| <1$), where $\bar{\gamma}$ is unknown.
+With the same procedure, the expansion dynamics of Fermionic superfluid is systematically studied in the whole BEC-BCS crossover and for various temperatures $T$.
+First, quantitative analyses are carried out to estimate the effective polytropic index $\bar{\gamma}$ in the strongly interacting regime ($1/k_F|a| <1$), since it's the key parameter to model the hydrodynamic behavior of Fermionic superfluid.
+During expansion, the superfluid cloud becomes less saturate and the measured radius $R_x(t)$ by absorption imaging is expected to be more precise.
 We fine tune the $\bar{\gamma}$ value in Eq.~(\ref{equ1}) such that the numerical solution fits the experimental data with $t \leq 11$~ms for $1/k_Fa>-0.3$ and $ t \leq 6$~ms for $1/k_Fa\leq-0.3$.
-The results of $\bar{\gamma}$ are shown in Fig.~\ref{figure4}, with standard deviations less than 3.5\%.
-The $\bar{\gamma}$ value smoothly decreases from the BEC to BCS side, reaches a minimum value of $0.55(1)$ at $1/k_Fa \approx -0.27$, and then gradually increases to the theoretical value $2/3$ in the BCS limit.
-Our results are consistent with the theoretical predictions in Ref.~\cite{HuiHu2004PRL,ketterle2008making2}.
+The results of $\bar{\gamma}$ are shown in Fig.~\ref{figure3}, with standard deviations less than 3.5\%.
+The $\bar{\gamma}$ value smoothly decreases from the BEC to BCS side, reaches a minimum value of $0.548(7)$ at $1/k_Fa \approx -0.3$, and then gradually increases to the theoretical value $2/3$ in the BCS limit.